 - The agreement has many possibilities.
 Research, projects and also the links into the Notodden Blues Festival and the European Blues Center and the Little Stevens Blues School in Notodden all part of this project.
 We are at the start of something exciting.

-Geir Salvesen expressed that the university is honored with this cooperation with Steven Van Zandt’s non-profit organization, and welcomes an expansion of cooperation in the future.
+Geir Salvesen expressed that the university is honoured with this cooperation with Steven Van Zandt’s non-profit organization, and welcomes an expansion of cooperation in the future.

 VIDEO: Backstage at the ‘Little Steven and Disciples of Soul’ concert.
 From left: Chris Tuffli (Executive Director of the RRFF), Steven Van Zandt, Geir Salvesen (Head of Department of Visual and Performing Arts Education) and Faculty Director Bent Kristiansen